 Kaizen.
-We chartered and began 14 different Kaizen projects in fiscal 2015 that use cross-functional teams to improve value and reduce waste in a defined narrow scope of work flow or process.
+We chartered and began 14 different continuous workplace improvement, or Kaizen, projects in fiscal 2015 that use cross-functional teams to improve value and reduce waste in a defined narrow scope of work flow or process.
 These projects, which take one month to complete on average, have generated improvements including cost savings, improved quality, increased output, and additional capacity.